 Value to business

 If you can’t explain how a best practice process is valuable to your customers, you’re not ready to implement anything.
-It’s amazing how many people forget the Value to Business section the ITIL Lifecycle books have for each process.
+It’s amazing how often ITSM improvement efforts are launched with no more than a passing thought to the value it creates.

 Talk with your customers.
 Try to understand their challenges, and look at IT from their vantage point.